-The Corporation is authorized to issue an unlimited number of Common Shares and as at May 1, 2018, 268,640,727 Common Shares were issued and outstanding.
+The Corporation is authorized to issue an unlimited number of Common Shares and as at April 29, 2019, 266,391,601 Common Shares were issued and outstanding.
 At the Meeting, upon a show of hands, every Shareholder present in person or represented by proxy and entitled to vote shall have one vote.
 On a poll or ballot, every Shareholder present in person or by proxy has one vote for each Common Share held.
 All votes on special resolutions, if any, shall be by a ballot and no demand for a ballot shall be necessary.

-To the best of the knowledge of Management and the directors of the Corporation, no Shareholder beneficially owns, controls or directs, directly or indirectly, Common Shares carrying more than 10% of the votes attached to all of the issued and outstanding Common Shares that may be voted at the Meeting.
+Other than EdgePoint Investment Group, Inc. who, as at the date of this Information Circular, holds approximately 44,248,000 Common Shares, representing 16.64% of the issued and outstanding Common Shares, to the best of the knowledge of Management and the directors of the Corporation, no other Shareholder beneficially owns, controls or directs, directly or indirectly, Common Shares carrying more than 10% of the votes attached to all of the issued and outstanding Common Shares that may be voted at the Meeting.